Hillsborough County Students Return Brick-And-Mortar Style Tuesday

 And with fewer restrictions than last year, the superintendent says patience and fluidity are key.

-“We’re going to figure this out together and we’re going to get better every single day and we just want to thank [the] parents for trusting us,” he explained.MORE NEWS: Local College Tackling Florida Unemployment Issue
+“We’re going to figure this out together and we’re going to get better every single day and we just want to thank [the] parents for trusting us,” he explained.MORE NEWS: Meet The 11-Year-Old President Of The Pinellas Non-Profit, Trash Turles